aadithynn/CodeAlpha_Network-Sniffer/README.md

 ## 📌 Overview

 A custom-built **Network Packet Sniffer** that captures and analyzes live network traffic in real time.
-Built with Python and Scapy as part of the CodeAlpha Cybersecurity Internship.
+Built with Python and Scapy as part of the Personal Cybersecurity Project.
 Displays source/destination IPs, protocols, ports, and payload previews for every captured packet.

 ---